cybergaz/waybar_now_playing/README.md

 <div align="center">

-  waybar player
+  waybar now-playing
   =============

-  currently playing media representation on waybar written in rust which provide nearly zero performance and memory cost for updating even at the interval of 1 second
+  current track/song/media visualization on waybar written in rust which provide near zero performance and memory cost for updating even at the interval of 1 second

 </div>